MoMakkawi/Organizer/README.md

  * Ability to exclude specific types from the creation or update patterns depending on a type name.

 <a name="Techniques"></a>
-# About techniques:
+# 🚀 About techniques:
  - Console Project
  - .NET Compiler Roslyn.
  - xUnit.
  - .NET 7.0.

 <a name="OrganizerArchitecture"></a>
-# Organizer Architecture :
+# ☢️ Organizer Architecture :
 ![Organizer Architecture](https://github.com/MoMakkawi/Organizer/assets/94985793/f07c6cf7-d8e4-44bc-b4b9-c5953d907b0e)

 <a name="ClarificationPoints"></a>
-## There 2 Points that will be clarified for each library
+## 🎤 There 2 Points that will be clarified for each library
-- How can the user benefit from it in this project?
+🔸 How can the user benefit from it in this project?
-- Some explanatory notes.
+🔸 Some explanatory notes.

 <a name="Usage"></a>
-### First Library : Organizer.Usage Library :
+### 1️⃣ First Library : Organizer.Usage Library :
-#### How can the user benefit from Organizer.Usage Library in this project?
+#### 🔹How can the user benefit from Organizer.Usage Library in this project?
 Steps to benefit from this library in our project:
 1. Download the library (recommend [NuGet](https://www.nuget.org/profiles/MoMakkawi))
 2. Create a C# file (suffixed by .cs)